Irresistible

 When employees work in small, empowered groups, they build trust and camaraderie, which in turn fosters innovation and agility.
 Teams are quick to form and disband as needed, allowing organizations to respond to market changes and internal needs swiftly.
 As Bersin notes, "Teams make sense for many reasons: they are more engaging, they are quick to form and disband, and over time they generate camaraderie and trust" (Bersin).

-Examples of successful implementation of this model include:
+successful implementation of this model include:

 - Design teams collaborating with marketing and sales to create customer-centric products.